 Start by focusing on your breath to help your body be still and quiet your mind.

 1. Turn the ringer off on your phone.

 2. Take a moment to stretch, move around, and get comfortable enough to sit for a few minutes.

 3. Sit, with your spine straight and your hands on your knees; close your eyes.

 4. Focus on your breath as it comes in and out of your body.
-Breathe deeply through your nose in for five seconds and out for five seconds.
 Be aware of the cool air coming in and warm air going out of your nostrils.

-5. As you breathe in and out, you’ll find your mind may wander, which is fine.
+5. As you breathe in and out, you’ll find your mind may wander, which is normal, we are human beings.
 When you are aware that your mind has wandered, let any thoughts go and keep your focus on the breath, bringing you back to the present moment.

 6. Focus on one thing you would like to improve upon or achieve today, then bring yourself back to a few deep breaths in and out.

 7. Start to see yourself manifesting this improvement or achievement.
 Once you see this clearly, bring yourself back to your breath for a few deep breaths, in and out.